-With over 5,000 alumni from four campuses, the association continues to grow.
-The Association publishes a bi-annual alumni newsletter that provides valuable news, profiles, and opportunities for continuing education and professional growth.
-The Association also holds summer reunions and special events throughout the year.
-A secure website allows alumni to access and update particular career information.
-Staying connected to South Hills helps strengthen professional and personal networking and provide inspiration to current students.
+Alumni Association.
+The South Hills Alumni Association was formed for the graduates of South Hills.
+With over 5,000 alumni from four locations, the Association continues to grow.
+A bi-annual alumni online newsletter published by the Association provides valuable news, profiles, and opportunities for continuing education and professional growth.
+Staying connected to South Hills helps strengthen professional and personal networking and provides inspiration to current students.
+Membership is open to all graduates of South Hills School of Business & Technology.